Waldorf Astoria New York: Completion of renovation and Hilton takeover

+In March 2023, news media reported that the building would not reopen until 2025 at the earliest.
+Hilton Hotels & Resorts hired a leadership team in April 2024 in advance of the hotel's expected reopening later that year.
+In October 2024, the hotel's reopening was postponed yet again to early 2025.
+In addition, the chef Michael Anthony was hired that November to operate Lex Yard, the hotel's main restaurant.
+Hilton began allowing guests to make reservations the next month in preparation for the hotel's reopening, and the first condos went on sale at that time.
+The first buyers finalized their purchases in February 2025.
+The firm Douglas Elliman was hired to sell the condos.
+Jay Neveloff was hired as an adviser for the hotel's renovation and residential conversion, and Neveloff's law firm, Kramer Levin Naftalis & Frankel, handled legal aspects of the condo conversion.

+The hotel reopened on July 15, 2025, with 375 rooms.
+Initially, only three restaurants were open.
+The hotel's meeting facilities and ballroom reopened on September 5, 2025, with the Guerlain Wellness Spa set to follow in early fall 2025.
+By late September, most of the guestrooms were open to the public, and over 30 condos had been sold.
+Due to the acquisition fees, renovation fees, and cost overruns, the redevelopment's total cost was estimated at $6 billion.

 Architecture

 The hotel was designed by architects Schultze and Weaver and constructed at 301 Park Avenue, between 49th and 50th Streets, several blocks north of Grand Central Terminal.
 The hotel occupies an entire city block, measuring 405 ft wide between Park Avenue to the west and Lexington Avenue to the east, and 200 ft deep between 49th Street to the south and 50th Street to the north.
 The hotel was developed atop the existing railroad tracks leading to the station as part of the Terminal City complex, using the air rights above the tracks.

 Travel America stated: "To linger in the sumptuous salons of the Waldorf-Astoria is to step back in time.
 Your trip down memory lane is a flashback to the glamor days of the 1930s when this Art Deco masterpiece was the tallest hotel in the world and the epicenter of elite society.
 A legendary limestone landmark occupying a whole block of prime real estate in midtown Manhattan, it's still a prestigious address that embodies luxury and power in the richest city on earth."